edilio/programming-notes/cs2510/lectures-summary.md

 }
 ```

-In the actual Java implementation of ArrayList, we see something like this:
+In the actual Java implementation of `ArrayList`, we see something like this:

 ```java
 class ArrayList<T> implements Iterable<T> {